2022 SUMMER RESEARCH LABORATORY ON RUSSIA, EASTERN EUROPE, AND EURASIA

-- Can I access any of the resources after my time at the VSRL?
+- Can I access any of the resources after my time at the SRL?

 Yes!
 The Slavic Reference Service librarians are very adept at loaning circulating items through Inter-Library Loan (ILL) and assisting you with any follow-up research requests.
 The SRS is committed to supporting REEES scholars year-round.

-- Why should I participate in the VSRL, if SRS is willing to loan so much material via ILL?
+- Why should I participate in the SRL, if SRS is willing to loan so much material via ILL?

-VSRL is a great opportunity to develop good relationships with SRS librarians.
+The SRL is a great opportunity to develop good relationships with SRS librarians.
 They are ready to work with you one-on-one and use their specialized knowledge to assist with complex queries associated with dissertation research or long-term projects.
-SRS librarians have a long history of collaborating with VSRL Associates long after they leave the VSRL.
-Additionally, a virtual visit gives scholars the opportunity to access and utilize one of the largest research collections in North America.
-Scholars who utilize the VSRL also receive electronic access to an extensive collection of databases and digital collections (including free of charge scans of materials through the SRS duplication service).
+SRS librarians have a long history of collaborating with SRL Associates long after they leave the SRL.
+Additionally, a visit (whether in-person or virtual) gives scholars the opportunity to access and utilize one of the largest research collections in North America.
+Scholars who utilize the SRL also receive electronic access to an extensive collection of databases and digital collections (including free-of-charge scans of materials through the SRS duplication service).

-- Am I allowed to make digital copies of materials that I receive from the VSRL?
+- Am I allowed to make digital copies of materials that I receive from the SRL?

 Absolutely!
-You can create your own digital library of the resources acquired during the VSRL.
+You can create your own digital library of the resources acquired during the SRL.

-- Is the VSRL only for preliminary research, or does the VSRL have more in-depth resources that would cater to more specialized research?
+- Is the SRL only for preliminary research, or does the SRL have more in-depth resources that would cater to more specialized research?

-The VSRL can assist both preliminary and advanced stages of research.
-The VSRL also facilitates access to hard-to-find materials that are not located anywhere else in the US.
+The SRL can assist both preliminary and advanced stages of research.
+The SRL also facilitates access to hard-to-find materials that are not located anywhere else in the US.
 This can be especially helpful to scholars who have done their preliminary work using more available resources.